Jackjan4/betaflight-vtx-tables/README.md

 **How to install:** Go to BetaFlight -> Video Transmitter -> Load From File (Bottom Right) -> Choose downloaded json file

+**What do "global", "fcc" or "eu" mean in the table filenames?**
+Global: Unlocked VTX.
+All Power Levels, All Frequencies.
+Mostly not legal in the EU or in FCC regions.
+FCC: Frequencies disabled that are not legal in FCC regions.
+(This mostly affects the BOSCAM E band)
+EU: Frequencies and power levels disabled that are not legal in the EU.

 ## Contributing

 This is a community effort, so feel free to create Pull requests or Issues to let me now, if something is missing or is wrong.
 If you want your VTX added, create an Issue with your specific model and maybe a link where it can be bought.